-A marketplace facilitator who receives a notice of deficiency or notice of refund rejection may submit a written protest and request a hearing to dispute the notice.
-Any protest or request for hearing must be submitted within 30 days of the date of the notice.
-The protest or request for hearing must contain at least the following information:
+A marketplace facilitator who receives a notice of deficiency or notice of refund rejection may protest the notice to dispute it.
+Any protest must be submitted within 30 days of the date of the notice.
+The protest must contain at least the following information: